gil-kart/LilachShop/README.md

 Omer794

+the project was made as part of the course "Software Engineering" I took at Haifa University,

-It is called LilachShop and it is a software for managing a flower store.
+It is called LilachShop which is a software for managing a flower store.

 # Installation and prequisites #
 after cloning the project, run the script LilachShop [clean, install]